 Want to get lost in the wilderness for the day? 🍃 Explore the world-leading botanical Kew Gardens.
 With plants, flowers 🌼 and trees that you and your kids will have never seen, a walkway high in the treetops 🌳 and a 17-metre-tall Hive, there’s so much to explore.

-Kids can hunt for dragons 🐉, find out what King George III liked to eat, play garden games, follow Gnomus the giant gnome as he talks about the amazing plants and search for bananas, coconuts, cocoa and coffee, plus much more 👏
+Kids can hunt for dragons and find out what King George III liked to eat.
+They can also play garden games, follow Gnomus the giant gnome as he talks about the amazing plants and search for bananas, coconuts, cocoa and coffee, plus much more 👏

 Swim at the Serpentine Lido